 Pace of work determines the amount of time available for rest and recovery of the body between cycles of a particular task.
 The faster the pace, the less time is available and the higher the risk for WMSD.

 When the worker has no control over timing and speed of work because of external factors like assembly line speed or quota systems then stress level increases.
 With higher stress level comes muscle tension causing fatigue and again increased risk for WMSD.
 Controlling the pace of work externally denies the worker the flexibility to determine their own work speed.
 It is a human characteristic to work at varying rates at different times of the day.

 Force is the amount of effort our bodies must do to lift objects, to use tools, or to move.

 The amount of force we use to do a job depends on many factors such as the weight of the objects and their placement in relation to the body.
-It requires more force to lift and carry a box with arms outstretched and held away from the body (Figure 7a) or to lift the same objects in a "pinch" position (Figure 7b) than in a "hook" position (Figure 8a, 8b).
+It requires more force to lift and carry a box with arms outstretched and held away from the body (Figure 9A) or to lift the same objects in a "pinch" position (Figure 9B) than in a "hook" position (Figures 10A, 10B).

 Vibration affects tendons, muscles, joints and nerves.
 Workers can be exposed to either whole body vibration or localized vibration.

 Whole body vibration is experienced by truck and bus drivers for example.
 Localized vibration exposure can be caused by power tools.
-In addition the worker may use more force and awkward body positions because vibration hand tools are harder to control.
+Common symptoms are numbness of the fingers, loss of touch and grip, and pain.
+In addition, the worker may use more force and awkward body positions because vibration hand tools are harder to control.

 Exposure to too much vibration can also cause us to lose the feeling in our hands and arms.
 As a result, we may misjudge the amount of force we need to control the tools and use too much which increases fatigue.